MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsEmergencyCallingPolicy.md

 ```

 ### -NotificationDialOutNumber
-This parameter represents PSTN number which can be dialed out if NotificationMode is set to either of the two Conference values
+This parameter represents the PSTN number which can be dialed out if NotificationMode is set to either of the two Conference values.

 ```yaml
 Type: String